 Internal Agility

 As Klarna continues to grow and expand into new markets, it will need to maintain its internal agility to respond quickly to changes in the market and customer needs.
 In September 2022, Klarna joined the round of major tech layoffs with a 10% staff cut.
 Klarna attributed the layoffs to changing economic climates and different attitudes around scaling.
-Now, Klarna must continue to scale with less employees and successfully engage the remaining workforce.
+Now, Klarna must continue to scale with fewer employees and successfully engage the remaining workforce.

 Encroaching Competition